-Single award in the amount of $10,000 per year for two years.
+Single or multiple awards in the amount of $20,000 per year for two years.

 To promote and encourage the study of architecture by New York City public high school students through a two-year scholarship to supplement tuition and related costs during their freshman and sophomore years at a NAAB-accredited school of architecture in the U.S.

 Applicants must be current New York City public high school seniors who have been accepted to a 5-year Bachelor of Architecture program at a NAAB-accredited School of Architecture in the U.S. Students at NYC Charter High Schools are eligible.
 Students at private, parochial or other schools where tuition is charged are not eligible.
 Applicants must provide a copy of their final graduation high school transcript in order to accept the award.

 The second year of the scholarship funding is dependent on demonstrated successful completion of the student’s first year.